LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models: Additional Discussion

-To keep runtime predictable, we employ two controls. \emph{Early stopping:} the search halts immediately once any path attains the maximal score (attack success). \emph{Time control:} besides an iteration budget \(N\), we enforce a time budget for the entire search; if the time budget is exhausted, the procedure returns the UMMD data collected so far.
-These controls bound computation without altering the search policy.
+To maintain computational tractability, we enforce two termination protocols. \textit{Early Stopping:} The search concludes immediately if any trajectory achieves the maximum safety violation score (indicating a successful attack). \textit{Time Budgeting:} In addition to the iteration limit $N$, we impose a strict wall-clock time limit; if this budget is exhausted, the algorithm terminates and returns the optimal adversarial trajectory identified up to that point.
+These constraints bound the computational overhead without fundamentally altering the search policy.